 - A lateral transfer will not be accompanied by a salary increase.

 Provost’s Advisory Committee on Staff Compensation

-Vice-President, Administration & Finance
+The Vice-President, Administration & Finance

-Associate Provost, Resources
+The Associate Provost, Human Resources (chair)

 1 For more specific information contact Human Resources or the Chair, Provost’s Advisory Committee on Staff Compensation.